Lindisfarne (band): The Lindisfarne Story touring band

-Ray Jackson's Lindisfarne: 2013–2014
+Ray Jackson's Lindisfarne: 2013–2015

 In June 2013, Ray Jackson announced the line-up of what is Ray Jackson's Lindisfarne, comprising himself, Daggett, Harcourt, Hull-Denholm, and Thomson, along with new recruit Paul Thompson (of Roxy Music) on drums.
-At the same time, a third Newcastle City Hall 2013 Christmas Show was announced, which also sold out.
 All of the band members hail from the Newcastle area.
+Jackson formed this lineup by a request in 2012, as there was a campaign going on at the time to stop the closure of Newcastle City Hall.
+Jackson explained in 2015 that in the years since the bands original 2003 disbandment, he had already turned down over opportunities to reform Lindisfarne, but chose only to do it on this occasion as it was "for such a worthy cause".
+Ray Jackson's Lindisfarne performed two sold-out Christmas gigs at the City Hall, and at the same time, a third Newcastle City Hall 2013 Christmas Show was announced, which also sold out.

 Lindisfarne: 2015–present

 On 12 January 2015, it was announced that Ray Jackson had retired from the band.
 The remaining members later announced that Rod Clements had rejoined the band in Jackson's place.
+In a 2015 interview, Jackson explained the reasoning behind his retiring, saying: "It was never a long-term plan and I wish the rest of the band all the best in the future."

 On 30 July 2018, Lindisfarne announced the retirement of Charlie Harcourt from the band due to health issues; Rod Clements added that Lindisfarne would continue as a five-piece.
 Harcourt died on 28 July 2020.

 In 2021, Paul Thompson retired from the band and was replaced by Paul Smith on drums.

+Ian Thomson retired in 2025, and was replaced by Steve Cunningham, who preceded Thomson from 1989 to 1995.